Other Tools for Visualization

 One advantage of using matplotlib

-will continue to be used for data analyses
+will continue to be used for data analyses.
+In fact,

-The grammar of graphics is a mathematical theory for creating data visualizations [Wilkinson, 2012].
+The grammar of graphics is a theory developed by Lee Wilkinson for creating data visualizations.
 The basic idea is to use common building blocks for making plots.
 For instance, a bar plot and a dot plot are nearly identical, except that a bar plot draws rectangles and a dot plot draws points.
 This idea is captured in the grammar of graphics, which would say that a bar plot and a dot plot differ only in their “geometry” component.
 The grammar of graphics is an elegant system that we can use to describe nearly every kind of plot we wish to make.

 This system is implemented in the popular plotting libraries ggplot2